B.C. Marine Trails Network Association

 The BC Marine Trails Network Association (also known as BC Marine Trails) is a BC-based registered non-profit society and a registered charity under the Canada Income Tax Act.
 We are dedicated to both creating and preserving a network of BC coastal marine launch points and public recreation sites and to the protection of the environment through our environmental stewardship practices As written in the ‘History of the BCMTNA’ major progress began on this initiative in 2007.
-The success of the BCMTNA to date rests with our hard-working volunteers and dialogue and consultation with First Nations (rights holders), stakeholder groups and government agencies.
+The success of the BCMT to date rests with our hard-working volunteers and dialogue and consultation with First Nations (rights holders), stakeholder groups and government agencies.

-The BCMTNA is comprised of 11 paddling clubs from Vancouver Island, Salt Spring Island and the mainland of BC; the BCMT has approximately 600 individual, family and business members as well.
-Each club assigns designated representatives to liaise and volunteer with the BCMTNA.
+The BCMT is comprised of 12 paddling clubs from Vancouver Island, Salt Spring Island and the mainland of BC; the BCMT has approximately 600 individual, family and business members as well.
+Each club assigns designated representatives to liaise and volunteer with the BCMT.
 Over the past several years, these volunteers have logged tens of thousands of hours performing site assessments, inventoriies, cleanups and upgrades along the vast network of trails.

 At the heart of the Association is our Board and committees.
 Their roles and responsibilities have become complex and far-reaching.
 Given the length of the BC coastline — estimated to be around 27 000 km long — and the huge number of actual and potential sites, there is a significant amount of work yet to be done.
 Our three committees - Trails Development, Stewardship and Communications - are well organized to understand complex areas of responsibilities.

 Member Clubs and Board of Directors